Cart

 1 Piece Ball Valves

 Reduced-port ball valves, also known as standard-port ball valves, feature an internal bore smaller than the nominal pipe size they connect to, making them a more compact and cost-effective alternative to full-port designs.
 These threaded stainless steel ball valves are commonly used where maximum flow capacity is not critical and where space, weight, and cost savings are priorities.
-This category includes 1-piece ball valves and mini ball valves, both manufactured with a one-piece body construction, female NPT threaded ends, and rated to 1000 WOG for water, oil, and gas applications.
+This category includes 1-piece ball valves and mini ball valves, manufactured with a one-piece body construction, female NPT threaded ends, and rated to 1000 WOG for water, oil, and gas applications.
 Reduced-port (standard-port) valves are ideal for general shut-off, controlled flow applications, and compact installations.

 2 Items